 If they come home from work, engage them in long conversations about their job, their family, and their life in general.
 Interrogate them about their lives until they wish they had never met you.

 Do things that are guaranteed to make life difficult for your bad neighbors?
-If they have a nice lawn, let your dog use it as a bathroom.
+If they have a nice lawn, let your dog use it as a bathroom like once a week and apologize.
 If they have an immaculate garden, let your kids play in it.
 Be as disruptive as possible without breaking the law.

 If you live in an apartment order food they hate to their address and have it delivered there often.
 Play loud music at odd hours, or have friends over frequently and loudly late into the night.

 The goal is to make their life so unpleasant that they feel compelled to move away.
 Obviously, this isn’t a very neighborly thing to do, but if your neighbors are making your life miserable, you may not have any other choice.

 This is a classic prank that kids have been playing on their neighbors for generations.
 It works like this: you ring your neighbor’s doorbell and then run away before they can answer it.
 This will annoy them and may even make them a little scared, especially if they don’t know who did it.